 Pomelo is a citrus fruit similar to grapefruit only sweeter, tastier and bigger.
 The pulp holds its shape quite well which makes it a great ingredient to add to salads for example.
 Pomelo is not as acidic as grapefruit, which means it doesn't overpower the other ingredients so you could use a lot of it in one dish.
-It is sweet and citrusy, with a moderate amount of acidity.
+It is sweet and citrussy, with a moderate amount of acidity.

-- 1/2 pomelo, peeled and crumbled
+- 1/2 pomelo peeled and crumbled

 - 70 g bean thread vermicelli

-- 1/2 zuccini, chopped into short sticks
+- 1/2 zucchini chopped into short sticks

-- 2 spring onions, finely chopped
+- 2 spring onions finely chopped

-- 1/2 cup peanuts, dry roasted and lightly crushed
+- 1/2 cup peanuts dry roasted and lightly crushed

-- 3-4 tablespoons coriander, finely chopped
+- 3-4 tbsp cilantro finely chopped

-- For the dressing:
+For the Dressing

 - Juice of 1/2 orange

-- 1 tablespoon lemon juice
+- 1 tbsp lemon juice

-- 1 teaspoon ginger, grated
+- 1 tsp ginger grated

-- 1/2 teaspoon sesame oil
+- 1/2 tsp sesame oil

-- Soak the vermicelli in hot water, rinse and drain as per packaging instructions.
+- Soak the noodles in hot water, rinse and drain as per packaging instructions.
 You could chop the vermicelli a little if you don't want it too long (it's easier to mix with the other ingredients when it's shorter).
 Set aside.